ahanniga/tiddly-dark-desktop/README.md

 Yes, copy the `~/.tiddly-dark` directory to your server.
 Assuming tiddlywiki is installed you can launch it with `tiddlywiki ~/.tiddly-dark --listen <other-options>` as normal.

-## Can I Still Open It in a Browser
+## Can I Still Open It in a Browser?
 Yes, while the desktop app is running the wiki can still be accessed from http://localhost:23981 and tiddlers will sync between the two.